Multi National Base Tarin Kot

-Multi National Base Tarin Kot is a former International Security Assistance Force (ISAF) installation, used after the Netherlands Armed Forces' departure by the Afghan National Army.
+Multi National Base Tarin Kot is a former International Security Assistance Force (ISAF) installation, used by the Afghan National Army after the Netherlands Armed Forces' departure.
 The base was located on the outskirts of Tarinkot, the capital of Uruzgan Province in southern Afghanistan.

-Under the previous operators the base was used by multiple states including the Netherlands and Australia.
+Under the previous operators, the base was used by multiple states including the Netherlands and Australia.

 The base was divided into multiple areas: